MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 1. Choose the option to **Configure R Server for Operationalization**.

-1. Choose the option to **Configure for one box** to set up the control node and compute node onto the same machine.
+1. Choose the option to **Configure for one box** to set up the web node and compute node onto the same machine.

-1. When prompted, provide a password for the built-in, local operationalization `administrator` account.
+1. When prompted, provide a password for the built-in, local operationalization `admin` account.

 1. Return to the main menu of the utility when the configuration ends.

 1. [Run a diagnostic test of the configuration](admin-utility.md#test).

-1. On Linux: If using the IPTABLES firewall or equivalent service on Linux, use the `iptables` command (or the equivalent) to open port 12800 to the public IP of the control node so that remote machines can access it.
+1. On Linux: If using the IPTABLES firewall or equivalent service on Linux, use the `iptables` command (or the equivalent) to open port 12800 to the public IP of the web node so that remote machines can access it.

 You are now ready to begin operationalizating your R analytics with R Server.